ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 );
 ```

 What would a post exploring a new animation technique be without a horse running animation?
-This one is [from Cyril Levallois](https://codepen.io/CyrilLevallois/pen/eYBKKM):
+This one is [from Cyril Levallois](https://codepen.io/CyrilLevallois/pen/eYBKKM) (doesn't work in Firefox due to the character limit):

 ```js
 console.info(